Clarkson-Applied-Data-Science/2024_IA651_Nyamuchengwa_Yurkon/README.md

   min_samples_split: [2, 5, 10],

   min_samples_leaf: [1, 2, 4]
+  The perfomance metrics and classification report:

 #### 3.SVM:
 C: [0.1, 1, 10],

 gamma: [1, 0.1, 0.01],

 kernel: ['linear', 'rbf']
+Perfomance metrics and classification report :

+                  precision  recall   f1-score   support

+   high risk       0.84      0.84      0.84        19
+    low risk       0.75      0.72      0.74        79
+    mid risk       0.71      0.75      0.73        63

+    accuracy                           0.75       161
+   macro avg       0.77      0.77      0.77       161
+weighted avg       0.75      0.75      0.75       161

+High Risk: The model performs quite well in predicting high-risk instances with high precision and recall (both 0.84), indicating that high-risk cases are identified accurately and consistently.
+Low Risk: The model has moderate performance for low-risk instances with an F1-score of 0.74.
+The precision is slightly higher than recall, suggesting a slight tendency to overpredict low-risk cases.
+Mid Risk: The model has a somewhat lower precision but good recall for mid-risk instances.
+This indicates that while mid-risk cases are identified fairly well, the model might be more cautious or conservative in its predictions.
+Overall Accuracy: The model has an overall accuracy of 75%, meaning it correctly classifies 75% of the instances in the dataset.
+Macro Average: The macro averages for precision, recall, and F1-score are all 0.77, indicating that, on average, the model performs consistently across all classes when they are given equal importance.
+Weighted Average: The weighted averages match the accuracy, suggesting that the class distribution has a balanced effect on the overall performance metrics.
+Overall, the SVM model demonstrates a good balance between precision, recall, and F1-score for each risk level.
+The performance metrics indicate a solid model with reasonable accuracy and balanced performance across different classes, but there is room for improvement, particularly in precision for mid-risk and low-risk categories.

 ## Best model :
 ### Random Forest:
 Best Overall Performance: It has the highest accuracy (0.83) and macro average F1-score (0.85), suggesting it performs well in balancing precision and recall across all classes.

 Testing Accuracy: Slightly higher than SVM (0.8333 vs. 0.8056), indicating it generalizes better to unseen data compared to SVM.
 ### Confusion Matrix